WilliamStam/CandidateProject/words/notes.md

 ## The why and how

-### Hooks
+### Hooks / Events

-Im having fun with this project.
+I'm having fun with this project.
 Some pretty cool tech using the Events package.
 I've added some "hooks" (event listeners) for:

 - Logs
 - Errors (errors call logs in any-case)
-- page
+- page:
-  - start
+  - page.start
-  - end
+  - page.end
-- subscriptions
+- subscriptions:
   - subscription.created
   - subscription.charged
   - subscription.canceled

 The page end can use the profiler to maybe call something else if the page took too long to load or something (emit to the logger?).
-This is definitely not part of the task spec but you cant give me a new toy without me taking it for a spin to see what is possible!
+This is definitely not part of the task spec, but you can't give me a new toy without me taking it for a spin to see what is possible!

+i know the spec sheet says use the events to persist the charged / created but i feel that if you hit an endpoint that should be the primary action, the result of the primary action (charging a subscription) should then be sent out to the event system for any interested listeners. (so more like hooks). im happy to change my mind on this, it just seems odd to hit a charged endpoint and then rely on a "possible" event to actually do the charging or any race conditions that might occur. since php doesn't use object references (other than & but that makes me shiver in fear) and the events' system can basically only "stop" future events and not return the result it seems that at each event you would need to "get" the state of the previous event's changes. (like creating a subscription in the event, how do you get the "uuid" back from the event?)

 # Structure